shoxa0707/Four-keras-datasets/README.md

 ### <span style="color:brown">Cifar10</span>

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class. <br>
-There are 50000 training<br> images and 10000 test images.
+There are 50000 training images and 10000 test images.

 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test <br>
-batch contains exactly 1000<br> randomly-selected images from each class.
+batch contains exactly 1000 randomly-selected images from each class.
 The training batches contain the <br>
-remaining images in random order, but some training<br> batches may contain more images from one class than <br>
+remaining images in random order, but some training batches may contain more images from one class than <br>
 another.
-Between them, the training batches contain exactly 5000 images from<br> each class.
+Between them, the training batches contain exactly 5000 images from each class.

 ### <span style="color:green">Cifar100</span>